• Home

 Podcast: Play in new window | Download

-horton-quesenberyYou may think that accessible designs are only for people with disabilities.
-Actually, accessible designs are for diverse groups, such as people who are limited to using low bandwidth, people who may not be fluent in the language, as well as people who are using a mobile phone to access the Internet.
+horton-quesenberyYou may think that accessible eLearning design is only for people with disabilities.
+Actually, accessible learning designs are for diverse groups, such as people who are limited to using low bandwidth, people who may not be fluent in the language, as well as people who are using a mobile phone to access the Internet.

 Sarah is a consultant for strategic planning for websites and web applications.
 She also does accessibility and usability reviews.
 Sarah has written several books on topics from web design to accessibility for the web.